International Women's Day Portrait: Victoria Flattau

 On the occasion of International Women’s Day, March 8, we shine a spotlight on eight women plus one – the Director of Gender, Women and Civil Society – who are making a difference at the African Development Bank.
 This is the eighth in the series.

-Interview with Victoria Flattau, former Young Professional, now Country Program Coordinator, Regional Development, Integration and Business Delivery Vice-Presidency
+Interview with Victoria Flattau, Young Professional and Country Program Coordinator, Regional Development, Integration and Business Delivery Vice-Presidency

 First, please introduce yourself by sharing an anecdote or an experience, personal or professional, that has made you who you are today.